Frequency (statistics)

-In statistics, the frequency (or absolute frequency) of an event $i$ is the number $n_i$ of times the observation has occurred/recorded in an experiment or study.
-These frequencies are often depicted graphically or in tabular form.
+In statistics, the frequency or absolute frequency of an event $i$ is the number $n_i$ of times the observation has occurred/been recorded in an experiment or study.
+These frequencies are often depicted graphically or tabular form.

 Types

 The cumulative frequency is the total of the absolute frequencies of all events at or below a certain point in an ordered list of events.